-Several owners later and now based at Milford with registration M246, the old Rattray was fishing with the Charmouth (M242) off the south-west coast of Ireland on 27 November.
-They were attacked by a twin-tailed German bomber aircraft, possibly a Dornier.
+Several owners later, the old Rattray, which James had served on in late 1918, was now based at Milford with registration M246.
+On 27 November 1940, she was fishing with the Charmouth (M242) off the south-west coast of Ireland.
+They were attacked by a twin-tailed German bomber, possibly a Dornier.
 The trawlers were armed with Lewis anti-aircraft guns and shot the bomber down.
 The aircrew were rescued from an island.
 Charmouth would be lost with nine crew members in the same area when she picked up a mine in her trawl net in November 1946.

-Margaret was around seven months' pregnant when Joseph was called up.
+Margaret had been around seven months' pregnant when Joseph was called up.
 In January 1941, she provided him with a son who they named Robert Joseph Leonard James Clifford, known in the family as 'Joey'.
 It seems that he was James and Flo's only grandchild.
+Joseph had been recommended for promotion to the rating of Leading Seaman and this took effect on 16 April 1941.
+He would specialise as a signalman.

-From June 1941, Lady Rosemary was based in Plymouth, attached to the depot ship HMS Paris.
+From 1 June, Joseph was on Lady Rosemary while she was based in Plymouth, attached to the depot ship HMS Paris.
 The Paris was a French battleship completed in 1914.
 She had served in the Mediterranean during the Great War and had protected the Otranto Barrage.
-She was impounded when seeking sanctuary in Plymouth in 1940.
+She was impounded by the British in 1940 when she sought sanctuary at Plymouth.